Tutorial Examples Structured Extraction Vector Search Embeddings Connectors ~7 min read

 What’s next

-The techniques in this example -- multi-source ingestion, array field filtering, hybrid search, PII scrubbing, temporal scoring -- generalize beyond financial documents.
+The techniques in this example (multi-source ingestion, array field filtering, hybrid search, PII scrubbing, and temporal scoring) generalize beyond financial documents.
 The same patterns apply to healthcare records, legal documents, or any domain where you need to search across heterogeneous document formats with structured metadata filtering.

 Check out the full source code, including a Jupyter notebook tutorial for interactive exploration.